core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # ".sid" file lifecycle {#sid-lifecycle-ex}

-It could be "RFC SID range assignment" sub-registry as defined in Section {{ietf-iana-sid-mega-range-allocation}}, or another one, depending on the particular case.
+In order for a YANG module authors to assign SIDs to their module, they could use "RFC SID range assignment" registry as defined in Section {{ietf-iana-sid-range-allocation}}, or another one, depending on the particular case.
 The minimal information required for this would be a start SID number and a range size, but might include additional details depending on the registry policy, which is outside the scope of this document.
 Once a SID range is registered, the owner can use it to generate “.sid” file/s for his YANG module/s.
 It is recommended to leave some unallocated SIDs following the allocated range in each “.sid” file in order to allow better evolution of the YANG module in the future.
-Generation of “.sid” files SHOULD be performed using an automated tool.
+Generation of “.sid” files should be performed using an automated tool.
 Note that “.sid” files can only be generated for YANG modules and not for submodules.

 ## SID File Creation